hubotio/hubot/docs/scripting.md

   - `plaintext`
     - `true` or `undefined`.
 This will be set to `true` if the message is of a normal plaintext type, such as `send` or `reply`.
 This property should be treated as read-only.

-# Testing Hubot Scripts
+# Testing Botforge Scripts

 [hubot-test-helper](https://github.com/mtsmfm/hubot-test-helper) is a good framework for unit testing Hubot scripts.
 (Note that, in order to use hubot-test-helper, you'll need a recent Node.js version with support for Promises.)

-Install the package in your Hubot instance:
+Install the package in your Botforge instance:

 ``` % npm install hubot-test-helper --save-dev ```